0xPolygonMiden/miden-vm/docs/src/design/stack/io_ops.md

 In the above, $u_{mem}$ is the value of memory access request.
 Thus, to describe AIR constraint for memory operations, it is sufficient to describe how $u_{mem}$ is computed.
 We do this in the following sections.

 ### MLOADW
-Assume that the words with elements $v_0, v_1, v_2, v_3$ is located in memory at address $a$.
+Assume that the word with elements $v_0, v_1, v_2, v_3$ is located in memory at address $a$.
 The `MLOADW` operation pops an element off the stack, interprets it as a memory address, and replaces the remaining 4 elements at the top of the stack with values located at the specified address.
 The diagram below illustrates this graphically.

 ![mloadw](../../assets/design/stack/io_ops/MLOADW.png)